 All the new iMacs come in versions sporting a quad-core Intel Core i5 processor.
 You can configure them with the faster Core i7 chip.
 They use the Intel Haswell technology that’s already in Apple’s MacBook Air.

 According to Apple, the new Nvidia graphics chip is twice is fast as the last generation.
 It now comes with twice as much memory.
 The company says the Wi-Fi in the new models is up to three times speedier than before.
 It now includes 802.11ac support, but you need a new wireless router to get the benefit of this speed.

 Apple also says the storage is faster in the new iMacs.

-New Zealand prices range from $1999 for the base level 21.5 inch iMac while the top of the line 27 inch model with3.4 GHz quad-core Intel Core i5 and Nvidia GeForce GTX 775M is $3099.
+New Zealand prices range from $1999 for the base level 21.5 inch iMac.
+Tthe top of the line 27-inch model with3.4 GHz quad-core Intel Core i5 and Nvidia GeForce GTX 775M is $3099.
 All models are now on sale in Apple’s New Zealand online store.

 - A feather in the cap for Telecom NZ which will set up and manage an access station for a global satellite broadband network being developed by British satellite company Inmarsat.
 The Global Xpress network plans to offer seamless global internet coverage with speeds of 50 Mbps.
-Inmarsat says the service can be used by airline passengers and people travelling by land or sea.
+Inmarsat says airline passengers and people travelling by land or sea can use the service.
 The contract will see Telecom add a new antenna to its Warkworth Satellite Earth Station north of Auckland.

 - A link to cloud storage and automatic synching are two of the headline new features in the latest version of Adobe Photoshop Elements.
 Elements used to be the consumer version of the company’s heavy-duty photo editing software, but these days it’s pitched as the mobile edition.
 The software is sold as a download from the Australian online store at AU$129 for a new copy and A$99 for an upgrade.